C2SM/c2sm.github.io/docs/tools/extpar.md

 EXTPAR (**Ext**ernal **Par**ameters for Numerical Weather Prediction and Climate Application) is used to prepare the external parameter data files that are used as input for the ICON model.

-All information around this software can be found at the [official EXTPAR documentation :material-open-in-new:](https://c2sm.github.io/extpar/){:target="_blank"}.
+All information around this software can be found in the [official EXTPAR documentation :material-open-in-new:](https://c2sm.github.io/extpar/){:target="_blank"}.

 ## Support status